Profirator/project-config/docs/configure.md

 Settings

-Only platform administrators are allowed to add new APIs Only platform administrators are allowed to add new Organizations
+- Only platform administrators are allowed to add new APIs
+- Only platform administrators are allowed to add new Organizations

 Mail – enabled

 	Username: noreply@apis.example.com
 	Password: <your_password>
- 	SMTP Host: mail.docker
+ 	SMTP Host: <mailserver url>
 	SMTP Port: 587

 Email for sending mails: noreply@apis.example.com